deepomicslab/crux/docs/layout.md

 }
 </div>

-However, if the nested component defines its new coordinate system rather than inheriting the root one, all children inside this component are translated as usual.
+However, if a nested component defines its new coordinate system rather than inheriting the root one, all children inside this component are translated as usual.

 <div class="demo" data-height="200">
 Component {